ADDA-js/learn-js/week1/temp/notes.md

 - go over taking in user input
 - variables contain data (like my name is 'Pavan')
 - variables can be initialized, then set
-- if the variable is initialized, it's value is undefined
+- if the variable is initialized, it's value is undefined, this is not good practice.
 - you can do variable == undefined and it would be true
 - undefined is a variable that's available in javascript on default (easy explaination)
 - undefined is a variable that's available in global scope on default